-3.3.1 Effect size required to observe an effect of the election day ile-de-france
+3.3.1 Effect size required to observe an effect of the election day

-Figure 8: Simulated distributions of deaths count, assuming different effect sizes of the election day on R_t .
-Simulated distribution of deaths through time in region Île-de-France.
-Median values are represented with a solid line, and shaded areas correspond to 95% credibility intervals. b) Distributions of the total numbers of deaths in four regions.
+Figure 8: Simulated distributions of deaths count, assuming different effect sizes of the election day on R_t . (a) Simulated distribution of deaths through time in region Île-de-France.
+Median values are represented with a solid line, and shaded areas correspond to 95% credibility intervals. (b) Distributions of the total numbers of deaths in four regions.
+See Figure 6b for details on the representation.